Wordy Wednesday 653: Mini Touchword 6

 Submit your answers to glmathgrant[at]gmail[dot]com.
 Until next time, happy solving!

-Kevin's Puzzles at Home Season 9, Episode 1: This One's for the Dogs!
+Kevin's Puzzles at Home Season 10, Episode 1: Crazy Clocks

 INTRODUCTION